Popular culture has led us to believe that if the people around us don’t show an expected degree of empathy, there’s

 They’re Overwhelmed, And Can’t Take It

-Some folks manage to maintain a strong façade while dealing with an incredible amount of pain – both physical AND emotional, but although they seem stoic and positive, in reality they’re barely holding their sh*t together.
+Some folks manage to maintain a strong façade while dealing with an incredible amount of pain – both physical AND emotional, but although they seem stoic and positive, in reality they’re barely holding their stuff together.
 All they need is one small trigger to make them collapse into a puddle of hysterical tears.

 At lunchtime, in the office canteen, another coworker brings up a topic about a friend who’s sad because she’s just had a miscarriage, and Jenna walks out of the room without a word.
 Everyone starts whispering, offended by her behavior and calling her heartless with the compassion level of a dead horse, meanwhile she’s locked herself in her car so she can sob her guts out in relative privacy.